 Group shot of pharmacy residents with preceptors.

 The pharmacy residency programs conducted at Carilion Roanoke Memorial Hospital in Roanoke, Virginia have a strong commitment to the education and professional development of pharmacists.
-For the 2016-2017 residency class, we will offer six positions in our Postgraduate Year One (PGY1) Pharmacy Residency program, one position in our Postgraduate Year Two (PGY2) Critical Care program and one position in our PGY2 Infectious Diseases program.
-All of our programs are fully accredited by the American Society of Health-System Pharmacists (ASHP).
+For the 2017-2018 residency class, we will offer six positions in our Postgraduate Year One (PGY1) Pharmacy Residency program, two positions in our Postgraduate Year Two (PGY2) Critical Care program, two positions in our PGY2 Infectious Diseases program, and one position in our PGY2 Internal Medicine Program.
+All of our programs are fully accredited by the American Society of Health-System Pharmacists (ASHP) with the exception of the PGY2 Internal Medicine program, which is in pre-candidate status at this time.

 About the Pharmacy Department